Brown’s 3 TDs lead No. 12 Penn State over Rutgers 27-6

 THE TAKEAWAY

 Rutgers: The Scarlet Knights moved the ball, but couldn’t score.
-They haven’t had a winning season since 2015 and will spend the early offseason looking for their third head coach since joining the Big Ten in 2014.
+They haven’t had a winning season since 2015 and the school hopes to have a new coach in place soon.
+Maybe an old coach in Greg Schiano.

 Penn State: It wasn’t the prettiest performance against the worst team in the Big Ten, but the Nittany Lions should still be in the mix for a New Year’s Six bowl.
 Maybe even the Rose.